mlgupta/keyper-web/content/home/faq.md

 | FLASK_CONFIG               | Flask Config (dev/prod)  | prod               |
 | HOSTNAME                   | Hostname                 | {docker generated} |
 ## How can I see Debug messages for the REST API?
-Runing container with FLASK_CONFIG=dev would force Flask REST API to run in debug mode.
+Running a container with FLASK_CONFIG=dev would force Flask REST API to run in debug mode.
-## Where are auditlog for openldap located
+## Where is the auditlog for OpenLDAP located
-/var/log/openldap/auditlog.ldif
-It may be a better idea to create docker volume for /var/log and mount it in container to persist logs
+/var/log/openldap/auditlog.ldif.
+It may be a better idea to create docker volume for /var/log and mount it in the container to persist logs
 ## How can I backup Keyper?
-As far as you have backup for the openldap database you are good to go.
+As far as you have a backup for the OpenLDAP database you are good to go.
 For the rest, as far as you specify the same cli params things should work fine.
-## How do I use real SSL certificate with Keyper?
+## How do I use a real SSL certificate with Keyper?
-Certificate is used by slapd and nginx.
-You can set custom certificate at run time, by mounting a directory containing those files to /container/service/nginx/assets/certs and adjust their name per the environment variables defined above.
+The certificate is used by OpenLDAP and Nginx.
+You can set custom certificate at run time by mounting a directory containing those files to /container/service/nginx/assets/certs and adjust their name per the environment variables defined above.